robiningelbrecht/statistics-for-strava/docs/configuration/full-configuration-example.md

           message: 'You are my run coach.
 Review my last 8 weeks of running frequency, volume, and intensity.
 Comment on my consistency and identify any gaps or strong points.'
         - command: 'summarise-monthly-progress'
           message: 'You are my run coach.
 Summarise my training for the past month, highlighting total distance, time, average paces, and any key improvements.'
+daemon:
+  # A list of actions that the application runs at regular intervals according to their defined schedule.
+  # Notification-related actions require the integrations.notifications.ntfyUrl setting to be configured.
+  cron:
+    - action: 'gearMaintenanceNotification'
+      expression: '0 14 * * *'
+      enabled: true
+    - action: 'appUpdateAvailableNotification'
+      expression: '0 14 * * *'
+      enabled: true
 ```